Last Updated on November 5, 2022 by Lawrence Berezin

 - Enter a plea of NOT GUILTY and request a hearing by mail

-- Approximately four weeks later, Joe receives a letter from the DOF advising him that his parking ticket is dismissed
+- Approximately four weeks later, Joe receives a letter from the DOF advising him that the judge dismissed his parking ticket

+You can see the power of a photograph and tape measure.
 A $3.00 tape measure saved Joe $115.
-When you are right, fight your NYC parking ticket.
-You can see the power of a photograph and tape measure.
-The NYC parking ticket hearing official did the right thing after reviewing the evidence, which is really nice to see.
+That is to say, when you are right, fight your NYC parking ticket.
+Likewise, the NYC parking ticket hearing judge did the right thing after reviewing the evidence, which is nice.

 In response to a frequently asked question, the fact that a parking ticket warrior fails to accurately state the distance from your car to the fire hydrant is not enough to win a dismissal.
-You must prove that your vehicle was parked MORE than 15 feet from the fire hydrant.
+You must prove that you parked your vehicle MORE than 15 feet from the fire hydrant.

 I went out and purchased a tape measure.
 How about you?